RoTRAG: Rule of Thumb Reasoning for Conversation Harm Detection with Retrieval-Augmented Generation: Experimental Results

-In this study, our method was compared against a diverse set of baselines.
-As shown in Table~\ref{tab:main_results}, Zero-shot represents the most basic setting, relying solely on the model’s direct prediction ability without additional structural support.
-CoT and Self-Consistency aim to improve response stability through step-by-step reasoning or by aggregating multiple reasoning paths.
-Role Assignment guides the model’s judgment by assigning a specific role, while JAILJUDGE and RADAR serve as strong safety-focused baselines designed for harmfulness and risk detection.
-However, most of these baselines rely heavily on the language model’s internal reasoning ability.
-As a result, although some of them show competitive performance depending on the dataset and backbone, they do not maintain consistent performance overall.
-Notably, even state-of-the-art thinking models underperform on our tasks, underscoring that advanced internal reasoning alone is insufficient for reliable harm detection.
-The ambiguity and social nuance inherent in such judgments require alignment with external, shared norms, which pure reasoning does not guarantee.
+As shown in Table~\ref{tab:main_results}, we compare RoTRAG with a diverse set of baselines, including direct prompting, reasoning-based prompting, role assignment, multi-inference methods, and safety-focused judging frameworks.
+While some baselines achieve competitive results in specific settings, their performance is not consistent across datasets and backbones, largely because they rely mainly on the model’s internal reasoning ability.
+Notably, even state-of-the-art thinking models underperform on our tasks, suggesting that advanced intrinsic reasoning alone is insufficient for reliable harm detection.
+The ambiguity and social nuance of conversation-level safety judgments require alignment with external, shared norms, which pure reasoning does not guarantee.

 In contrast, our framework \textbf{RoTRAG} adopts a retrieval-augmented generation framework that strengthens risk assessment by incorporating external knowledge, while also introducing RoT to provide socially and ethically appropriate guidance.
 Rather than making a surface-level prediction of whether a dialogue is risky, \textbf{RoTRAG} interprets risk intensity by jointly considering external evidence and normative cues relevant to the dialogue context.
 In other words, \textbf{RoTRAG} does not rely solely on the language model’s pretrained knowledge and internal reasoning ability, but instead performs more grounded judgment by leveraging both retrieved information and normative guidance.
 This design leads to predictions that are not only more reasonable but also more accurate than those of purely reasoning-based approaches, and we believe it is a key factor behind the consistent performance gains observed across multiple datasets and backbone models.